Product manager.

 The “why” behind the wallet

-I start with the customer's actual pain, not the technology.
+I start with the customer's real problem, not the technology.
 Property managers don’t want an “AI Property Manager.”
-They want to stop losing Sunday nights to spreadsheets and just know their portfolio is compliant.
-I keep asking questions until I can name the exact moment a customer would pay $500 right now to never do that manual reconciliation again.
-Every decision I make after that points back to that frustration.
+They want to stop losing Sunday nights to spreadsheets and just know their properties are compliant.
+I keep asking questions until I can name the exact moment someone would pay $500 right now to never do that manual reconciliation again.
+Every decision after that points back to that one frustration.

-I combine the map we've built with a solid PRD to build a specification that contains the job to be done, objects that relate, how they interact, and the hard rules on what good looks like.
-When the customer's job is compliance, that means checking against a real legal model.
-No hallucinations allowed.
-I clarify the ambiguities and review the spec adversarially before any code exists, then do the same with the plan: which APIs to call, which models handle what level of complexity, and what success looks like in the UI.
-The tasks break it into small pieces of work, each refined and verified against the spec before execution.
-The agent isn’t guessing how to be helpful.
+I turn that map into a written spec: the job to be done, the pieces involved, how they fit together, and the rules for what “good” means.
+When the job is compliance, “good” means checking against the real law, with no guessing.
+I pressure-test the spec before any code exists, then do the same with the plan and the work itself, breaking it into small pieces and checking each one against the spec.
+The software isn’t improvising how to help.
 It’s working inside a real model of the customer’s world.

 Elsewhere